Definition of Capitalized Interest

 - When the duration of relief has ended – Suppose that a student loan was taken on Jan 1, 2020, and the grace period ends on Jan 1, 2022.
 The interest will start capitalizing from Jan 2, 2022, onwards

 - Interest can also start capitalizing on the total value of the loan when the forbearance period ends.
-However, when small businesses defer loan repayments to a later date, the interest still gets accrued.
+Interest accrual still occurs when small businesses defer loan repayments to a later date.

-- In specific cases, when the borrower’s income eligibility changes, the capitalization scheme comes into effect.
+- When the borrower’s income eligibility changes, the capitalization scheme comes into effect in specific cases.

 How to Avoid Capitalized Interest?

-Student loans can be avoided from capitalization using early payments in the form of EMIs.
+Early payments in the form of EMIs can help avoid the capitalization of student loans.
 Students can also use subsidized loans, which, although they restrict borrowing capacity, make ease of payment by introducing lower interest rates.
-It is always a good choice to exhaust subsidized loan limits (mostly federal) before moving to other commercial loan options.
+Exhausting subsidized loan limits (mostly federal) is always a good choice before moving to other commercial loan options.
+They can also look into student loan refinancing to help with the payments of their credits.

 Capitalized Interest vs Interest

-Capitalized interest is generally compound interest, while interest other than capitalized interest can be either compound or simple interest.
-Compound interest considers the periods involved in the loan tenor, while a simple interest does not do so.
+Compound interest generally applies to capitalized interest, while interest other than capitalized interest can be either compound or simple.
+Compound interest considers the periods involved in the loan tenor, while simple interest does not do so.
 Below is a simple example to distinguish between the two:

 A loan of $10,000 at 10 percent annual simple interest to be paid over the next five years will generate interest of $5,000 per year.
 If monthly compound interest is levied and capitalized on the loan asset, the compound interest payable is $6453.
 Capitalization, in simple terms, will attach the interest payable with the principal amount.